Pointe shoe: Controversy

 Pointe shoes supposedly employ structural reinforcements in both shank and toe box in an attempt to distribute the dancer's weight load throughout the feet, thus reducing the load on the toes enough to enable the dancer to support all their body weight on fully vertical feet.

 But this claim is disputed.
 Nothing in pointe shoe design prevents a foot’s "slippage", in which, when en pointe, the dancer’s weight forces their foot down into the shoe until their big toe meets the end of the toe box.
 Measurements have shown that most of the dancer's weight en pointe is borne by the big toe(s) regardless of the length of the second toe.
 Hence, such reinforcements cannot and do not distribute the weight load throughout the foot as claimed.
+However, the pointe shoe does have some effect in distributing pressure; approximately 80% of the total force is applied to the ends of the toes with most of the remaining 20% absorbed by shear forces on the skin.
+Most dancers proficient in pointe technique are not capable of supporting their own weight in the pointe position without specialised shoes.